Mechanical System Installation#

 Camera position adjustment

-To allow future corrections and avoid alignment issues, design the mechanical support with micro-adjustment on all axes:
+To allow future adjustments and avoid alignment issues, design the mechanical support with the possibility of micro-adjustment on all axes:

-A support fixed permanently with no adjustment capability makes it impossible to correct camera position after first installation.
+A support with permanently clamped screws with no possibility of adjustment makes it impossible to correct the position of the camera after initial assembly.

 Warning

-Check that the focal length is correct for your FlexiBowl model, lens label or order documentation
+Check that the focal length is correct for your FlexiBowl® model (label on the lens or order documentation)

-Make sure the lens is fully screwed in, metal-to-metal contact between lens and camera body
+Make sure the lens is screwed on all the way (metal-to-metal contact between lens and camera body)

-To guarantee correct operation of the vision system, the camera must be installed on a rigid and stable support.
-The FlexiBowl system itself does not generate vibration, but automated lines may include other vibration sources, such as industrial robots, transfer systems, or other machines in the line.
+To ensure the correct operation of the vision system, the camera must be installed on a rigid and stable support.
+The FlexiBowl® system does not generate vibrations; however, other sources of vibration are present in automated lines (industrial robots, handling systems, other machines in the line).

-If such vibrations are transmitted to the camera, the acquired image may become unstable and the coordinates calculated by the vision system may become unreliable, compromising robotic picking accuracy.
+If such vibrations are transmitted to the camera, the captured image may be unstable and the coordinates calculated by the vision system may not be reliable, compromising the accuracy of robotic picking.

 Tip